 Last as you see in the Visible property in the „Detail Columns header“ this header which will be generated before the detail area and contain the labels of the columns.

-however let's suppose it does contain two /Order elements.
+order, however let's suppose it does contain two /Order

-order to be selected after the second header has been generated.
-That is
+selected after the second header has been generated.
+That is why

-why the XML node type property of the detail area
+the XML node type property of the detail

 That means, select only the ItemDetail elements which belong to the /Order element being generated.
 If you for example set that value to absolute, you would be selecting all items in the XML file, not only those belonging to the current order.